Brentwood, New Hampshire: Transportation

 Middle Road (Route 111A) runs east/west and bisects the town.
 Other east/west roads are North Road and South Road.
 Calef Road (Route 125) is the principal north/south road.

 The expressway Route 101 approximately follows Brentwood's northern boundary.
 It provides access to Manchester and to the Seacoast.
 Route 101 crosses into northeast Brentwood, as does Route 27 (old 101) beyond it.
 Part of New England Dragway is in Brentwood.

 Route 111A east to Exeter gains access to Route 7 of the COAST bus system, and to a train station served by the Amtrak Downeaster.
 At the park and ride lot off Calef Road just north of Brentwood, there is bus service to Boston, Massachusetts and its Logan Airport.
 Shuttle bus service can be arranged to Manchester Boston Regional Airport.

 Religion

 The original church, on Route 111A, is now known as the Pilgrim United Church of Christ, Brentwood-Kingston.
 In addition, Brentwood First Baptist Church has been at the same location since 1771.
 Grace Ministries holds religious services and a Christian grade school in a former industrial building on Calef Road.
+There is also a Kingdom Hall of Jehovah’s Witnesses, which has two congregations.